jdslabs/xmos_dfu/README.md

 In the event that you accidentally load firmware for the wrong JDS Labs DAC, you can normally recover by flashing the intended firmware.
 If not, please reach out to jdslabs.com/support

 # Usage in macOS
 This process has been tested under Big Sur on Intel based Macs.
-You may need to alter the Makefile and
 ## Prerequisites
 - Install XCode Command Line Tools, from a command line: `xcode-select --install`
 - Install [Homebrew](https://brew.sh/)